 Judith Marquis is a designer and teacher of smocking, heirloom sewing, silk ribbon embroidery and other hand and machine techniques.
 As a Ryerson Fashion grad she has worked in many facets of the fashion world from wholesale sales, to retail management, to manufacturing.
 She is a long time member and approved teacher for the Smocking Arts Guild of America.
-She teaches in select shops in Canada as well as
+She teaches in select shops in Canada as

 Over the past 20 years her designs have been seen in the pages of Canadian Living, Crafts Plus, Chatelaine and A Needle Pulling Thread magazines.
 Her articles have been featured in SAGA News, Creative Needle and Sew Beautiful.
 Judith has authored two books, Interlace in Lace and Monograms & Flowers and has her own line of patterns under the name Amberlane & Amberpetites.
 She is the designer and V.P. at Grace L. Knott Smocking, updating a number of their patterns over the years.

 Judith also embroiders, knits, crotches, tats, cross stitches, cooks, attempts to garden and loves to paint but there just are not enough hours in the day for all these since she took up teaching and designing full time!